-THAT the Public Engagement Framework BE ADOPTED, as referenced in Handout 13A.
+UPON a motion duly made and seconded it was RESOLVED:21/22-004THAT the Public Engagement Framework BE ADOPTED, as referenced in Handout 13A.

 14. Human Resources

 A. Annual Temporary Superintendent Succession Plan Approval

 Superintendent Smillie noted that, as per Policy 190, annually the Superintendent shall assign a senior administrator for temporary superintendent succession, and proposed to assign Director Holitzki.